On the almost-principal minors of a symmetric matrix

 We now state some facts about qpr-sequences.

 \begin{obs} {\rm \cite[Observation 2.1]{qpr}} Let $B \in \Fnn$ be symmetric.
 Then $\rank(B)$ is equal to the index of the last {\tt A} or {\tt S} in $\qpr(B)$. \end{obs}

-Since the rank of a symmetric matrix is principal, it is not hard to show that a statement analogous to Theorem \ref{NN Thm for epr} must hold for qpr-sequences; however, something stronger does hold: The next result from \cite{qpr} shows that the presence of single $\tt N$ in the qpr-sequence of a symmetric matrix $B \in \Fnn$ implies that there must be $\tt N$s from that point forward.
-This result will be of particular relevance later, when we show that an analogous statement does not hold for apr-sequences.
+Since the rank of a symmetric matrix is principal, it is not hard to show that a statement analogous to Theorem \ref{NN Thm for epr} must hold for qpr-sequences; however, something stronger does hold: The next result from \cite{qpr} shows that the presence of a single $\tt N$ in the qpr-sequence of a symmetric matrix $B \in \Fnn$ implies that the sequence has $\tt N$s from that point forward.
+This result is of particular relevance later, when we show that an analogous statement does not hold for apr-sequences.

 \begin{thm} {\rm \cite[Theorem 2.6]{qpr}} Let $B \in \Fnn$ be symmetric.
 Suppose that $\qpr(B) = q_1 q_2 \cdots q_n$ and $q_k = \tt N$ for some $k$.
 Then $q_j = \tt N$ for all $j \geq k$. \end{thm}